Majon911/ADS3StudyBuddy/README.md

 What should I provide inside the StudyBuddy application?

 For now, 3 things only, that is: the year of studies you are on, the field in which the question posted is and the bachelor you are doing.
 After that is correctly provided StudyBuddy will return a list of tutors in the systems list, fitted to your need by the algorithm.
+Currently available categories are:

+Years - From 1 to 4
+Fields - STATISTICS, MATH, LAW, BUSINESS, FINANCE, MENTORSHIP, OTHER (Note: Needs to be provided in CAPS, cat. other will search amongst all other fields.)
+Degree - BBA, BDBA, BA, IR, BLL, BAM (Note: Needs to be provided in CAPS, as for now only those bachelors available.)

 How does the algorithm work?